carlosolarte/java-dist/docs/03-networking/content.md

 ### Example 2: Sending data
 #### A client in Python

-We need to use a more "low level" class in Java to receive strings:
+We need to use another class in Java to read the strings:
 ```java
 BufferedReader input_client = new BufferedReader(new InputStreamReader(client.getInputStream()));
 String txt = input_client.readLine();